openwebdocs/project/steering-committee/membership-expectations.md

 ## Responsibilities
 - Join and participate in asynchronous discussions
+- It is strongly encouraged to join the [W3C Documentation Community Group](https://www.w3.org/community/docs-cg/) to work with the wider web developer community
 - Attend at least 2 quarterly review meetings per year (quarterly review meetings will be held remotely for the time being, and may be open to the public)
 - Provide feedback on editorial direction and documentation work streams
 - Help promote Open Web Docs work